travel-agency-information-system-SOA/encounters/README.md

 ## Encounters

-Encounters represent a distinct microservice that contains all the logic related to challenges created by tour authors, which tourists can trigger when they get close enough to a key point (checkpoint).
+Encounters represent a distinct microservice that contains all the logic related to encounters created by tour authors, which tourists can trigger when they get close enough to a key point (checkpoint).

 Initially, we extracted the encounters from the monolithic application by moving all the logic to the Go language (Golang).